EnderDragonEP/Transparent-Discord-Theme/README.md

 #### Default Discord theme but transparent

-* Make sure you are using the Dark appearance in Discord User Settings -> Appearance.
+* Make sure you are using the Dark appearance in Discord `User Settings -> Appearance`.

 * The `--custom-theme-mix-amount-base` value can letting you tweak the transparency of the theme.